 There are at least 40 known wreck sites between Ilha do Fogo and just North of Ilha de Moçambique.

 Another exciting discovery was at Moma Island, 80kms north of our island.
 The find included gold and silver coins. a bronze cannon, five anchors, and 18 iron cannons from the ship N. Sa.
 Da Guia, which sank in 1721.

 Most of the shipwreck discoveries in the channel have been close to Ilha de Moçambique, 300kms from Ilha do Fogo.
 The reason for this is that the area was subjected to extensive disturbance by commercially-oriented salvage programs.
 Many of the buried treasures were excavated and sold during this time.

 Today, shipwreck artefacts discovered in Mozambique are illegal to recover, as they are protected from scavengers under the UNESCO Convention on the Protection of Underwater Cultural Heritage.
 The Convention prevents the commercial exploitation, looting, and trafficking of underwater cultural property.

 Largely due to a lack of funding, there has not been much research carried out beyond the area around Ilha de Moçambique.
 However, since Ilha do Fogo is located on Vasco da Gama’s famous trading route, dating back to 1497, and the Mozambique Channel was used as a trade route from the 11th century by the Omani Arab and Persian traders, there are highly likely to be many more shipwrecks to be discovered.

 It only ended as a trade route at the end of the 19th century with the abolition of the slave trade and was since used as a supply route for the British until around 1960.

-Book a SCUBA expedition to our island to be one of the first to explore it’s untouched reefs.
+We’re seeking adventurous SCUBA divers looking for a new challenge.
+Book a SCUBA expedition to our island to be one of the first to map the reefs and search for shipwrecks.